saltstack/salt-windows-msi/README.md

 The msi differs from the NSIS installer in:

-- It allows installation to any directory.
+- It allows installation to any directory TODO.
 - It supports unattended installation.
 - It leaves configuaration. (remove configuration with KEEP_CONFIG=0)
 - ??
 It does not download or install the VC++ redistributable. ??